BA, Carnegie Mellon, 1999 – Psychology and English

 MANUSCRIPTS UNDER REVIEW

-Stotzer, R. L. & Godinet, M. (under review).
-Unique characteristics of bias crimes committed by males or females in the United States.
-Submitted to Law and Human Behavior.
+Stotzer, R. L., Godinet, M. & Davidson J. (revise and resubmit).
+Characteristics of bias crimes committed by males or females in the United States.
+Journal of Hate Studies.

 MANUSCRIPTS IN PREPARATION